krasimir/actml/README.md

 </App>
 ```

 Every ActML element has a `scope` object.
 It is really just a plain JavaScript object `{}` and every time when we use `exports` we are saving something there.
 For example the `scope` object of the `Foo` element is equal to `{ name: 'Jon Snow' }`.
 Together with creating the `name` variable in the `scope` of `Foo` we are also _sending_ an event to the parent `App` element.
 Then the `App` element should decide if it is interested in that variable or not.
 If yes then it keeps it in its scope.
 In the example above that is not happening so the `name` variable is only set in the scope of `<Foo>`.
-That is why in this latest example we will get `Zar: Jon Snow` followed by the error `Undefined variable "name".`.
+That is why in this latest example we will get `Zar: Jon Snow` followed by the error `Undefined variable "name" requested by <Bar>.`.

 To solve the problem we have to instruct `<App>` element to _catch_ the `name` variable and also keeps it in its scope.
 This happens by the special prop called `scope`: